cxcorp/ele2-coffee-machine/README.md

 **After changing environment variables on an already running service, you need to do `docker-compose up -d <service name>` again to restart it with the new variables.**

+#### 5.9 Self-signed HTTPS certificate (*production*)

+If you're setting up locally, skip this step.

+The OTA update server itself does not deal with HTTPS, as it was designed with the fact in mind that it was going to be placed behind a [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) (we used nginx).
+TLS termination is a fancy word for "a proxy in front of your web application which serves HTTPS to clients but talks to your application over HTTP".

+If you want to use HTTPS, which you should always use in production, you'll want to generate a self-signed certificate, or build yourself a certificate renewal process which also makes sure that the devices have the new certificate fingerprint.
+It's easier to generate a self-signed certificate.

+DigitalOcean has a good walkthrough on doing this with either [nginx](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-18-04) or [apache2](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-16-04).
+After that, look up how to reverse proxy traffic from nginx or apache2 to your application.

+### 6 Sensor

+Now that all of the supporting infrastructure is configured, it's time to configure the sensor.
+This part is covered by the [`coffee-sensor` README](https://github.com/cxcorp/ele2-coffee-machine/tree/master/coffee-sensor).

 #### TODO: knex migrations for Bot

 ### TODO